jiehuaou/demo-1to-many/bidirectional-N-to-N.md

 ```
 If the association is bidirectional, both sides can propagate the entity state changes.

-The main differenece is that bidirectional relationship provides navigational access in both
+The main difference is that bidirectional relationship provides navigational access in both
 directions, so that you can access the other side without explicit queries.
-Also it allows you
+Also, it allows you
 to apply cascading options to both directions.

 For a unidirectional association, you can navigate the association from one end only.

 for a unidirectional @ManyToOne association, it means you can only access the relationship
-from the child side where the foreign key resides.
+from the child side **where the foreign key resides**.

 If you have a unidirectional @OneToMany association, it means you can only access the
-relationship from the parent side which manages the foreign key.
+relationship from the parent side **which manages the foreign key**.

 For the bidirectional @OneToMany association, you can navigate the association in both ways,
 either from the parent or from the child side.